Rss Feed

 9. Make a paste by grinding coconut, fennel seeds, poppy seeds and coriander powder in a mixer grinder by adding a little water.

-10. In two cups of warm water add a small lemon size of tamarind and make a juice of tamarind.
+10. In another cup of hot water add a small lemon size of tamarind, let it sit for sometime and extract the juice.

-11. Add the tamarind juice to the mixture in the pan and let it boil and become a thick gravy.
+11. Add this juice to the boiling mixture in the pan and let everything cook and become a thick gravy.

 kara kuzhambu